10.8. Getting Tough: Initiatives for Punishment and Accountability

 Research shows that solitary confinement is linked to mental health problems like depression, anxiety, psychosis, and even suicidal ideation.
 For these reasons, all federal prisons ban solitary confinement for juveniles and most states don’t allow the use of solitary in juvenile facilities.
 However, solitary is still used in adult prisons.
 Each year around 200,000 youth are tried as adults and many are sentenced to time in regular, adult prisons.
 Many of these state jails and prisons still use solitary confinement for the “safety” and “protection” of juveniles housed with adults (Resitvo, 2019).

-Raising the age legislation is a step in the right direction and will prevent more juveniles from beginning sent to adult facilities.
-New York and North Carolina were the last two states in the nation to charge 16 and 17 year-olds as adults up until last year when both amended their laws.
+Raising the age legislation is a step in the right direction and will prevent more juveniles from being sent to adult facilities.
+New York and North Carolina were the last two states in the nation to charge 16 and 17-year-olds as adults up until last year when both amended their laws.
 The legislation will have a profound impact on New York’s criminal justice system and is seen as a massive win for reformers who have been pushing for better treatment of children at Rikers Island for years.

 Listen to the story and read more at: